tillnagel/unfolding/tutorials/getting-started-in-processing.md

 	UnfoldingMap map;

-In setup() you have to specified the GLGraphics OpenGL renderer as the third parameter of the size() function.
 Initialize a new map object and add the default event function for basic interaction (double-click to zoom  and drag to pan the map).

 	void setup() {
-		size(800, 600, GLConstants.GLGRAPHICS);
+		size(800, 600);
 		map = new UnfoldingMap(this);
 		MapUtils.createDefaultEventDispatcher(this, map);
 	}

+(You can specify P2D or P3D as renderer as the third parameter of the size() function, and Unfolding will use the appropriate one.)

 Once you’ve done this you can begin to draw the map and run the sketch.